iAbhishek91/google-cloud/Exercises/11-loadbalancing-bw-vms/details.md

 ## Steps

->NOTE: individual VM cant be used with LV, need to create a instance template and instance group
+>NOTE: individual VM cant be used with LV, need to create a instance template and instance group.
+Couple of reason are:
+1; when vm goes down, load balancer will not be able to get the new VMs.

 - Create two preemptive VM. *first vm | second vm*
   - Name: first-vm | second-vm